 Change is inevitable.
-One wonders what the bands of old would have made of all the choice we have now?
+One wonders what the bands of old would have made of all the choice we have now.

-The purpose of this post will be to look back in history and view this from a different light where technology was very different, retailers were somewhat aggressive in the way they did things and a number of items were supplied in bulk.
+The purpose of this post will be to look back in history and view this from a different light where technology was very different, retailers were somewhat aggressive in the way they did things, and an amount of items were supplied in bulk.
 There will be issues of competition between local manufacturers and big retailers who supplied imports.
 We shall see how bands enlisted a whole town to fund them to buy new uniforms as these were a measure of the band and town pride.
 Regarding sheet music, the bands couldn’t buy just one piece as an amount of music was published in albums.
 Bands were much more numerous back then and retailers had to keep up with demand.

 There is no definitive list of just how many bands were started.
-However, through running searches in the Trove archive one can see that there was a number of bands.
+However, through running searches in the Trove archive one can see that there was any number of bands.
 It is not an accident that there were initially so many; Australia (and New Zealand) were mainly settled by immigrants from the United Kingdom these immigrants brought the brass band culture with them (Bythell, 2000).
 Indeed, as Bythell (2000) writes,

 Whether large of small, these new urban communities in the antipodes quickly replicated both the physical forms and social institutions familiar in Victorian and Edwardian Britain.
 It is not surprising that so quintessentially Victorian an institution as the brass band should have been prominent among them.(p.
 218)

 For some, this might be a trip down memory lane.
 For others, seeing the old advertisements might bring a sense of wonder.
 Whatever you might think, the necessities were as important back then as they are now.